KunDHuang/slurm-computing-family/docs/run_humann3_metagenomic.md

 * [VIM](https://www.vim.org/)
 * [Visual Studio Code](https://code.visualstudio.com/)

-Only sections `Configure SLURM parameters` and `Configure tool parameters` should be configured and other codes should remain unchanged.
+Only sections `Configure SLURM parameters` and HUMAnN3 parameters in the `run_humann3_arrayjobs.sh` should be configured and other codes should remain unchanged.
 Step-by-Step configuration will be explained at length in [Step 2](#step-2-allocate-appropriate-computational-sources) and [Step 3](#step-3-set-parameters-for-the-computational-tool). <br>

 **Note:** Please update the path in line 29 of the `run_humann3_arrayjobs.sh` script to match your specific path for `run_humann3_per_sample.sh`.
 To locate the line, look for the <span style="color:red;font-weight:bold;">line 29</span> within the script file.